 address.
 Completing this process may just save your pet’s life!

 Get Your Pet Microchipped at WCRAS!

-We want your pets at home with you!If your dog or cat does not have a microchip, you can make an appointment to receive one at the Williamson County Regional Animal Shelter’s Services Center by emailing firstname.lastname@example.org.
-Community members living in the jurisdictional areas we serve can receive a free microchip for their pet because of a generous grant by the Petco Foundation.
+We want your pets at home with you!If your dog or cat does not have a microchip, you can make an appointment to receive one at the Williamson County Regional Animal Shelter’s Services Center by emailing [email protected].
+Community members living in the jurisdictional areas we serve can receive a microchip for just $10.
 Members of the community who live outside of those jurisdictional lines may receive a microchip for only $15.
 Not only will WCRAS staff members implant the microchip during the appointment, they will also register the microchip with the owner’s current information.